Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Body MetricsCalculate your Body Mass Index (BMI) using height and weight.
-Understand your BMI category and what it means for your health.
+OpenBody MetricsCalculate your Body Mass Index (BMI) instantly using height and weight.
+Free, WHO-validated formula with personalized health category insights for adults.